The symplectic geometry of closed equilateral random walks in 3-space: Markov chain Monte Carlo for closed and confined random walks. Markov chain Monte Carlo for closed and confined random walks

-Taking out the $\beta=0$ runs, we observed that the absolute error in our computations of expected total curvature was less than our error estimate in $361$ of $380$ runs ($95\%$), which is exactly what we would expect from a $95\%$ confidence value estimator.
+We observed that the absolute error in our computations of expected total curvature was less than our error estimate in $361$ of $380$ runs ($95\%$), which is exactly what we would expect from a $95\%$ confidence value estimator.
 We take this as solid evidence that the Markov chain is converging and the error estimators are working as expected.